What is Mediation?

-At the mediation itself, typically we will follow the Resolution Institute’s Model of Mediation (pictured below).
-Each level of the diamond relates to a distinct phase of the mediation process.
+Each level of the diamond relates to a distinct phase of the process.

 The mediator will guide the parties through the process and try to make sure that each phase is complete before moving on.
 It is important to keep in mind that mediation is not a race to the finish.
 Some disputes simmer away for many years before they finally boil over and, quite often, what one person says is the problem is actually only the tip of the iceberg.

 The goal of mediation is to get to the bottom of the underlying problem, which can take time.
-In most cases, mediations will start in the morning and will go for approximately three to four hours.
+In simple cases, mediation may go for three to four hours.
 But parties will be encouraged to set aside the entire day, just in case that extra time is needed.
-In a complex dispute, it might take several full days to complete the mediation process.
+In a complex dispute, it might take several full days to complete the process.

 Our co-director Rob Lilley is accredited under the National Mediator Accreditation System (NMAS) and a Professional Member of the Resolution Institute.